 According to the MOHCW (2001-2002:31), youths engage in high risk behaviours like alcohol and drug abuse, early sexual debuts and sex with older men who might be infected with HIV.
 Mataure et al. (2002:217) reported that 63.0% females and 70.0% males of Harare’s secondary school children used alcohol and that they engaged in high risk behaviours while intoxicated.
 Girls had sex with older men in exchange for money while boys had sex with casual sex workers.
 Fritz, Woelk, Bassett, McFarland, Routh, Tobaiwa and Stall (2002:227) found a strong association between alcohol use and sexual risk behaviours in Harare.
 A survey on experiences of urban Zimbabwe youths reported that youths engaged in early sexual experiences, prostitution, drug and alcohol abuse (Phiri 2000:4-9).

-In Harare, the capital city of Zimbabwe, among the age group 15-24, HIV prevalence reportedly remained at 20.0% in 2005 (MOHCW 2005:27), hence the need to provide targeted HIV information, enabling young people to make informed choices.

 HIV/AIDS education offered by Zimbabwe’s schools